 Whilst maintaining the dignity of the child, place the child in a comfortable position with the potential biopsy area exposed.
 Positioning of the child will depend on the site of the skin biopsy.
-The position should be the most comfortable and reassuring for the child.
-Small children/infants can lie or sit on an adult’s lap.
-Ensure a young child has his/her favourite cuddly toy or comforter with him/her throughout (Robinson 1997; Royal College of Nursing 2010)(Rationale 41 and 42).
+Negotiate with the child and family the position of the child whilst ensuring the child is comfortable whilst the biopsy site is accessible.
+Encourage the parents to distract the child with their favourite toy or book (Rationale 34).

 Consider moving and handling risks.

 Perform a handwash (Your five moments of hand hygiene available to GOSH staff internally on the GOSHweb intranet site).

 Remove the local anaesthetic cream and wipe dry with a tissue or gauze.
 Confirm with the child, if appropriate, that the cream has caused numbness of the skin effectively.